pelican-plugins/pandoc-reader/README.md

 Installation
 ------------

-Instructions for installation of pelican plugins can be obtained here: [manual](https://github.com/getpelican/pelican-plugins/blob/master/Readme.rst)
+Instructions for installation of pelican plugins can be obtained from the [pelican plugin manual](https://github.com/getpelican/pelican-plugins/blob/master/Readme.rst).

 Configuration